-Brand Relaunch requires an outside-in focus
+A Brand Relaunch requires an outside-in focus

 Changing human behavior is not an easy task.
 That truth works both ways.
 It is difficult to dismiss a current customer through messaging alone.
-At some point, the brand would have to disappoint them in performance to actually lose them.
+At some point, the brand would have to disappoint them in performance to lose them.

 What needs to change?

 Should your old logotype change?
 Probably.
-I might even say almost certainly.
-I know we hesitate to change logos because, if your brand involves a service or destination, it will require expensive signage changes.
-ROI is important here.
+Even certainly.
+We hesitate to change logos because it requires expensive signage changes if your brand involves a service or destination.
+ROI is essential here.

 But what is the cost of doing nothing?
 What is the cost of doing it on the cheap?
-The price of shortchanging your brand relaunch is almost certainly failure.
+The price of shortchanging your brand relaunch is almost certain failure.

-Change the Logo
+Change the Logo?

 Make them FEEL as well as SEE